Top Exhibits at Maine Maritime Museum for Kids

 Children under 6: $6

-Also, as I previously mentioned, the stairs to the top deck are very steep and while not as challenging to get up, I would advise waiting to be the last ones down to alleviate any stress of holding up the line to help a little one down. 🙂
+Also, the stairs to the top deck are very steep and while not as challenging to get up, I would advise waiting to be the last ones down to alleviate any stress of holding up the line to help a little one down. 🙂

 The Bathroom Low Down: